sabry134/Checker-Workshop/Checker_Workshop.md

-# Introduction to js
+# Python app Checker

 Welcome to our Workshop!
-Your goal will be to create a Discord bot with js!
-For that, the worksop will be split in 2 parts.
-The first part will be a coding language which comes from js, but is an easier version of it, it could even be considered as some "baby" coding language for js.
-But it is obvious that before creating commands you need a bot!
-Given the fact we're cool organizers, we will give you a tutorial to create a Discord bot.
+Your goal will be to create an applicati

 # Getting started